alensiljak/cashiersync-python/README.md

 Cashier Sync is a server-side component that allows syncing Cashier to a local instance of ledger.

+It is written in Python and is available for installation via pip (PyPi).

 ## Use

 Run `cashiersync` from the folder which is setup for use with ledger.
 Having a configured .ledgerrc is useful, to point to the ledger files (book, prices, etc.) you want to use.